On a variant of the prime number theorem: Introduction

 where $\varepsilon$ is an arbitrarily small positive constant.
 Clearly it is also interesting to study the distribution of prime numbers in different sequences of integers such as the arithmetic progressions, the Beatty sequence $([\alpha n+\beta])_{n=1}^{\infty},$ the Piatetski-Shapiro sequence $([n^{c}])_{n=1}^{\infty}$, etc, where $[t]$ denotes the integral part of the real number.
 For example, Banks and Shparlinski (see Corollary 5.6 in \cite{BS}) proved the following result: Let $\alpha$ and $\beta$ be fixed real numbers with $\alpha>1$, irrational and of finite type.
 Then there is a positive constant $c=c(\alpha,\beta)$ such that

 Piatetski-Shapiro sequences are named in honor of Piatetski-Shapiro, who proved that for any number $c\in(1,12/11)$ there are infinitely many primes of the form $[n^{c}]$ by showing that

 The admissible range for $c$ in this problem has been extended by many experts over the years.
-And to date, the largest admissible $c$-range for (\ref{01}) seems to be $c\in(2817/2425)$ due to Rivat and Sargos \cite{RS0} (see also the references to the previous record holders they gave in their paper).
-Naturally, also lower bound sieves have been employed, and the corresponding current record is a version of (\ref{01}) with a lower bound of the right order of magnitude instead of an asymptotic formula and $c\in(243/205)$ due to Rivat and Wu \cite{RW}, which keeps for more than twenty years.
-On the other hand, Bordell\`{e}s-Dai-Heyman-Pan-Shparlinski \cite{BDHPS} established an asymptotic formula of
+And to date, the largest admissible $c$-range for (\ref{01}) seems to be $c\in(1,2817/2425)$ due to Rivat and Sargos \cite{RS0} (see also the references to the previous record holders they gave in their paper).
+Naturally, also lower bound sieves have been employed, and the corresponding current record is a version of (\ref{01}) with a lower bound of the right order of magnitude instead of an asymptotic formula and $c\in(1,243/205)$ due to Rivat and Wu \cite{RW}, which keeps for more than twenty years.
+We call the sum